 For many years, we tried to have children of our own.
 After four years of marriage, we had a miracle baby that we have thanked God for every day.
-After his birth, we struggled through four devastating miscarriages, wondering why we couldn’t have more children.
+Before his birth, we had struggled through four devastating miscarriages, wondering why we couldn’t have children.
 We prayed and prayed, asking God for answers.
 One morning during my quiet time the Lord spoke.
 He told me, “You will have many children!”
 At that time, I couldn’t comprehend the depth and fulfillment of that promise.

-Tony and I knew that somehow, someway we would use all of that to be a light to students and families.
+Tony and I knew that somehow, someway we would use all of our past experiences to be a light to students and families.
+First, we started brainstorming ideas on things we could do as a family for a living.
+Then we spoke with some of the elders at our church, praying with them and asking the Lord to open the right door!
 We began researching different Christian children’s homes throughout the country.
 We prayed for God to close doors that weren’t for us and to clearly show us the path He wanted us to follow.
 As always, God answered our prayers.
-He closed the doors and led us here to Cookson Hills, all the way from New York.
+He led us here to Cookson Hills, all the way from New York.
 Never in our wildest dreams did we think we would be living in the midwest.

 At Cookson Hills, we have the honor of serving as respite houseparents.
-This means that when the houseparents are on days off we get to play the role of Aunt and Uncle and love on the students for a few days at a time.
+This means that when the houseparents are on “days off” we get to play the role of Aunt and Uncle and love on the students for a few days at a time.
 Every couple of days we have a new family in our home and it is a blessing to get to know all of the students.

-Growing up the adults in my life were very conflicted and unstable.
-My parents divorce left me feeling insecure, scared, confused, sad and angry.
+Growing up, the adults in my life were very conflicted and unstable.
+My parents’ divorce left me feeling insecure, scared, confused, sad and angry.
 I would have loved more structure, quality time with my parents and meaningful conversations.
 Unfortunately, they couldn’t give me any of that because they were going through so many of their own problems and/or they didn’t know how because their parents never taught them.
 But God’s promises amaze me every day.